-The exercise provided valuable insight into the preferred landcas in the Town of Cicero and Jackson Township.
-The discussion and consensus summaries achieved after the activity provided invaluable input to the development of the overall vision and goals of the companity.
+The exercise provided valuable insight into the preferred land uses in the Town of Cicero and Jackson Township.
+The discussion and consensus summaries achieved after the activity provided invaluable input to the development of the overall vision and goals of the community.

-Figure 6: Steering Committee Meet 1 #2 - Conopoly Game Activity.
+Figure 6: Steering Committee Meeting #2 - Monopoly Game Activity.